krzysztof-cloud/Azure-Honeynet-SOC/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics we measured in our insecure environment for 24 hours:<br>
-Start Time 2023-06-29 13:36
+Start Time 2023-06-29 13:36<br>
-Stop Time 2023-06-30 13:45
+Stop Time 2023-06-30 13:45<br>

 | Metric                   | Count
 | ------------------------ | -----